MicrosoftDocs/winui-api/microsoft.ui.composition/compositor_createrectangleclip_1305623772.md

 public Microsoft.UI.Composition.RectangleClip CreateRectangleClip (float left, float top, float right, float bottom, System.Numerics.Vector2 topLeftRadius, System.Numerics.Vector2 topRightRadius, System.Numerics.Vector2 bottomRightRadius, System.Numerics.Vector2 bottomLeftRadius);
 -->

 ## -description

+Creates an instance of `RectangleClip` with the specified edge and corner radius values.

 ## -parameters

 ### -param left

+The offset of the left edge from the left of the visual, in pixels.

 ### -param top

+The offset of the top edge from the top of the visual, in pixels.

 ### -param right

+The offset of the right edge from the right of the visual, in pixels.

 ### -param bottom

+The offset of the left bottom from the bottom of the visual, in pixels.

 ### -param topLeftRadius

+The amount by which the top left corner of the rectangle is rounded, in pixels.

 ### -param topRightRadius

+The amount by which the top right corner of the rectangle is rounded, in pixels.

 ### -param bottomRightRadius

+The amount by which the bottom right corner of the rectangle is rounded, in pixels.

 ### -param bottomLeftRadius

+The amount by which the bottom left corner of the rectangle is rounded, in pixels.

 ## -returns

+The created instance of `RectangleClip`.

 ## -remarks